arancaytar/aran-web/source/converters/compression/huffman.html.md

 <table id="code"></table>

-The compression statistics do not count the description of the code itself, which must also be transmitted as part of the text.
-The code is here shown as a JSON tree;
+The compression statistics include the description of the Huffman tree itself.
-the shortest practical encoding would actually be only twice the alphabet size.
+The tree here is represented as a preorder traversal, with the internal node symbol defaulting to `~` (thus `~a~bc` stands for encoding a, b, c as 0, 10, and 11 respectively).
+This encoding is `2N-1` characters for an alphabet of size N, as there are always `N-1` internal nodes in the tree.

+The first four bytes of the output are a length header, which ensures that overhang bits are discarded while decoding.